 Excess No-Fault medical and wage loss benefits help pay for your car crash-related medical bills and lost wages that are not covered by the limits of the auto insurance No-Fault policy through which you are claiming PIP benefits and/or what is guaranteed to you under the Michigan No-Fault law.

 In Michigan, you can also sue for the costs to repair damages to your car by bringing a mini tort claim against the at-fault driver and/or the owner of the at-fault driver who was operating at the time of your car accident.
 However, the maximum amount that you can recover under the mini tort law is $3,000.
 (MCL 500.3135(3)(e))

 Compensation from the at-fault driver or owner

-The amount of pain and suffering compensation and economic damages that you will be able to sue for from the at-fault driver and/or owner after you have been injured in a car accident will largely depend on the severity of your injuries, the extent and duration of the impairments these injuries have caused you, and the insurance coverage limits in the liability insurance policies that apply to your crash.
+The amount of pain and suffering compensation and economic damages that you will be able to sue for from the at-fault driver and/or owner after you have been injured in a car accident in Michigan will largely depend on the severity of your injuries, the extent and duration of the impairments these injuries have caused you, and the insurance coverage limits in the liability insurance policies that apply to your crash.